naveennamani/pywin_contextmenu/README.md

     command, # command to be executed when selected item_reg_key = "", # registry key associated with the item
                        # (if not given will be treated as item_name)
-    icon = "" # path to an icon to be shown with the item )
+    icon = "", # path to an icon to be shown with the item extended = False # set to True if the item is to be shown when right clicked with shift button )
 ```
 ### `ContextMenuGroup`